By Teachers, For Teachers

 A professional educator is always learning and growing their craft.
 They are on an endless journey where they are always looking for new ideas or teaching strategies, ways to improve their skills, or new information that will help their students to succeed.

 It takes a lot of hard work and effort to be a professional educator.
-It takes time to go to conferences and serve on committees.
+It takes time to go to conferences and serve on committees, or to decide on continuing on the education path, if necessary.
 It requires effort to go that extra mile for the students who need it, and it takes patience to continually grow and truly understand your craft as a teacher.

 The rewards of being an educator go to the professionals who are willing to go that extra mile or use their spare time to help others.
 Here are a few professional development tips to help you continue to grow and become that professional educator that you deserve to be.